Prabhu-Mx/Weapon_Detection/README.md

 #Image2-Result

 ![](https://github.com/ajai4v/Weapon_Detection/blob/master/images/image2-output.png)

+The above pictures are example of the model output.

 ```diff
 -[I intend no copyright infringement.
 Please let me know if I have posted something of yours & you'd like it removed]-